petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 being implied by their names in the example above.
 Order matters and if you want to leave an element blank, replace it with a falsy element rather than leaving it out altogether.

-## Exporting the Arrays

-This is a work in progress.
-Currently, you need to manually add import lines and add them to the export array to the index.js file at the root of the resources folder.
-This will be automated in later versions.

 ## Auto Associations